nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

    - Upon successful shuffling, a confirmation message is displayed to the user through the CLI.

 **NOTE:** Unlike the temporary array used in the Start Command's /random mode, the shuffled sequence in the Shuffle Command is committed to storage, meaning that the new order becomes the default arrangement for all subsequent quiz activities.

+#### Expected Invalid Commands for Command Shuffle
+- `shuffle 123`:
+  - Questions are now shuffled!
+  - Reason: Input detached and after the initial `shuffle` is ignored
+- `shuffle123` or `shuffl`:
+  - Help command shown
+  - Reason: invalid or incomplete commands that do not conform specifically to `shuffle`

 <hr>